Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 the newer biblatex system is now a well-established LATEX package to replace almost all of old BIBTEX.
 The main advantages are:

-1. it uses the same .bib files as for old BIBTEX, but lets you use many new document types and data field names.
+1. it uses the same .bib files as for old BIBTEX, but adds many new document types and data field names.

 2. it works with UTF-8, so non-ASCII, non-Latin, and other writing systems are handled natively when using XƎLATEX or LuaLATEX.